tmargetts/LIRI/README.md

 ## Description:

-:robot_face: LIRI means *Language Interpretation and Recognition Interface* :robot_face:
+LIRI means *Language Interpretation and Recognition Interface*

 LIRI currently sends requests to the Twitter, Spotify and OMDB APIs